Examples with solutions for Extracting Square Roots: With fractions

 (ab)n=anbn \big(\frac{a}{b}\big)^n=\frac{a^n}{b^n}

-Let's proceed with solving the equation:
+Let's proceed to solve the equation:

 x3=18/3x33=183x33=1383(x3)13=183x313=12x=12 x^3=\frac{1}{8} \hspace{8pt}\text{/}\sqrt[3]{\hspace{6pt}}\\ \sqrt[3]{x^3}=\sqrt[3]{ \frac{1}{8}}\\ \sqrt[3]{x^3}= \frac{\sqrt[3]{1}}{\sqrt[3]{ 8}}\\ (x^3)^{\frac{1}{3}}=\frac{1}{\sqrt[3]{ 8}}\\ x^{3\cdot\frac{1}{3}}=\frac{1}{2}\\ \boxed{x=\frac{1}{2}}